 November 15th: The Weimar government issues the Rentenmark, a new currency backed by industrial property and pegged to the gold standard (one Rentenmark = $US4.20).

 November 30th: Centre Party politician Wilhelm Marx becomes the eighth Weimar chancellor in just five years.
-He remains in office almost 14 months, overseeing the stabilisation of Germany’s currency.
+He remains in office for almost 14 months, overseeing the stabilisation of Germany’s currency.

 December 17th: German physicians report a new form of mental illness, allegedly caused by the 1923 hyperinflation.
 Dubbed ‘zero stroke’, its sufferers spend their time writing endless rows of zeros or engaging in difficult mathematics calculations.